 Injury, illness, and age can make daily activities challenging.
 The things you may have taken for granted might become harder to do as you get older.
-As a caregiver, you might be worried about your loved one continuing to stay in their home — they may need just a little more support with things around the house to allow them to live and age independently.
+As a caregiver, you might worry about your loved one continuing to stay in their home.
+They may need just a little more help around the house so they can live and age independently.

-Needing help is a normal part of life, yet many people don’t want to ask for it — or don’t even know that they can ask for it.
+Needing help is normal, yet many people don’t want to ask for it.
+Or they don’t even know that they can ask for it.

 At VNS Health, our home health aides are here to fill those gaps.
 Home health aides can help you or a loved one with day-to-day tasks and offer companionship.
-They provide personal care, assistance with meals and feeding and other tasks that mean your loved one can stay safe at home — while giving you peace of mind.
+They provide personal care and help with meals and other tasks so your loved one can stay safe at home — while giving you peace of mind.

 Who Needs Personal Care Services?

-If you or a loved one is struggling with everyday tasks like cooking, dressing, or bathing, personal care services from a home health aide may be what you need.
-If you are worried about your loved one being on their own — but don’t need or want to move them to a nursing facility — home health aides can offer that much-needed support.
+If you or a loved one struggles with tasks like cooking, dressing, or bathing, personal care services from a home health aide may be what you need.
+If you worry about your loved one being on their own — but don’t need or want to move them to a nursing facility — home health aides can offer much-needed support.

 However, home health aides cannot provide medical or skilled nursing care.
-For example, a home health aide can remind you to take your medications on schedule, but they cannot give you or administer those medications.
+For example, a home health aide can remind you to take your medications on schedule, but they can’t administer the medications.

-A home health aide might be the only support your loved one needs, or they might be part of a larger care team that includes medical help.
+A home health aide might be the only support your loved one needs.
+Or the aide might be part of a larger care team that includes medical help.
 Rest assured that all VNS Health home health aides work under a nurse’s supervision.
-If you have questions about what kind of support your loved one might need at home, don’t hesitate to contact us.
+If you have questions about what kind of support your loved one needs, don’t hesitate to contact us.

 Home health aides can offer many different kinds of support to you or your loved one.